 - 2 jalapeño peppers seeded and veins removed if you wish to reduce heat, and cut into slices.

 - 1 pound dried pinto beans about 2 1/2 cups, rinsed in a collander

 - 15 ounce diced tomatoes canned, preferably fire-roasted, undrained

 - 1 cup cilantro roughly chopped

-- In a removeable insert of a 6-quart slow cooker (or a large 10-inch skillet if your slow cooker does not have a stove-top safe insert) set over medium heat, cook the bacon several minutes, stirring regularly, until bacon starts to brown and renders its fat.
+- In a skillet cook the bacon pieces several minutes, stirring often, until bacon starts to brown and renders its fat.
 Add the onion and cook until golden, about 6-8 minutes.
-Add garlic and jalapeños and cook until the garlic begins to brown and is fragrant, about 1 minute.
-Stir in the tomatoes and cook another minute.
+Add the jalapeños and cook for 1 minute, then add garlic until garlic becomes fragrant.
+About 1 minute.

-When ready to serve, remove 2 cups of the beans and process in a blender or food processor until smooth.
+- Remove 2 cups of the beans and process in a blender or food processor until smooth.
 Add the smooth beans back to pot and stir in the cilantro.
 Taste and season with salt.
+Remove the dried chile peppers.
 Ladle into bowls and serve.

-Colorado Crockpot Cowboy Beans …They’re What’s for a Side Dish.
+Crockpot Frijoles Rancheros …They’re What’s for a Side Dish.